ucrcsedept/course-support/learning_modules/vscode/key-based-login/README.md

 Enter file in which to save the key [your path here]:
 ```

-The name of the file can be whatever you want it to be.
+The name of the file can be whatever you want it to be, and you can simply press `Enter` if you wish to use the default path.

 Now, you will be prompted with this: